onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 computational democracy

-if you vote as a dummy - eventually your vote will be weighted accordingly as a dummy - and actually you should want that as it's ultimately in your best interest there is always a path for reputational redemption through competence and alignment and integrity, and we're all a dummy in some areas anyway actions have consequences
+if you vote as a dummy - eventually your vote will be weighted accordingly as a dummy - and actually you should want that as it's ultimately in your best interest
+    roleplay a dummy fitting boxes in the wrong holes there is always a path for reputational redemption through competence and alignment and integrity, and we're all a dummy in some areas anyway actions have consequences
 > "To he who hath it shall be given; from he who hath not even what he hath shall be taken away." - [Jesus, Matthew 13:12, 25:29](https://www.biblegateway.com/passage/?search=Matthew%2013%3A12%2CMatthew%2025%3A29&version=NIV)